Table of Contents

 We also allow giving additional access to your Knack Builder, by granting Shared Builder privileges.

-Shared Builders have access to parts of your App that regular users do not - your builder.
+Shared Builders have access to parts of your app that regular users do not: your Builder.
 For example, all of the security features described in this document, are available to be turned on/off also by your shared builders.
-By limiting the number of users who have this access, you also limit your risk by not allowing others to change security settings and also prevent unnecessary changes from being made.

-In addition to the user authentication provided by Knack, you can also use single sign-on, which authenticates your users outside of your App.
+In addition to the user authentication provided by Knack, you can also use single sign-on, which authenticates your users outside of your app.
 There are two types: social media single sign-on and advanced single sign-on.

-Social media single sign-on gives additional login options that you can set up and provide for your customers' convenience.
+Social media single sign-on gives additional log in options that you can set up and provide for your customers' convenience.
 For example, you can make the Facebook, Google, and Twitter logins available on your App sign-in page(s).
 Your customers can then log in with either their Knack account or one of their social media accounts to gain access to pages in the App.

 Advanced single sign-on is different than social media single sign-on.
 This method allows you to set up your own Single Sign-On provider that you might already be using with other third-party services.
-Enabling this option will allow your users to login with their Knack account of the custom provider you’ve set up.
+Enabling this option will allow your users to log in with their Knack account of the custom provider you’ve set up.

 Additionally, many identity providers allow the use of multi-factor authentication to further secure your services.
-By turning those features on with your identity provider, you can enable multi-factor authentication to your Knack App by making users only able to login with the SSO login link.
+By turning those features on with your identity provider, you can enable multi-factor authentication to your Knack App by making users only able to log in with the SSO login link.

 All user management and authentication happen outside of your Knack App.

-Restrict access to records
+Restrict Access to Records

 There are multiple methods in Knack to ensure that each user is only able to access the records you intend.

 One method for restricting access to records is by utilizing a search view with some advanced options enabled.
-By leveraging the field level settings in the search view, you can set Require to YES and set Match Type to EXACT so that way only users who have key pieces of information, will return results.
+By leveraging the field-level settings in the search view, you can set Require to YES and set Match Type to EXACT so that way only users who have key pieces of information, will return results.

 This requires a user to enter a value in the field AND match exactly the value that is stored in the database before the search results will be displayed.
-This works well in a scenario for accessing an invoice, for example, where the user is required to enter an account id and email address, both matching existing records exactly.
+This works well in a scenario for accessing an invoice, for example, where the user is required to enter an account ID and email address, both matching existing records exactly.

 You can also use connections to limit the results that users have access to choose from when editing and creating new records in forms.
 For example, after a user selects a Company on a form, you might only want them to be able to choose from Employees at that company.
-By utilizing the ‘Show’ functionality on the connection field, you can do this pretty quickly.
+By utilizing the "Show" functionality on the connection field, you can do this pretty quickly.

 Always Use Unique & Individual User Logins